hoggmania/PoV-keycloak-authentication-delegation/doc/README.md

 [OWASP] [Session Management Cheat Sheet](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet)

 ## 1.2.
 About Authentication Delegation
-Authentication Delegation stands for delegating authentication to an external authentication server on behalf of keycloak's browser-based authentication mechanism.
+In this context, Authentication Delegation stands for delegating authentication to an external authentication server on behalf of keycloak's browser-based authentication mechanism.
 It might be said that it be the variant of Identity Brokering mentioned in section 3.13 of [keycloak] except for not using standard protocols for Identity Federation such as OpenID Connect and SAMLv2.
 Its concept is similar to 5.1.3 SP-Initiated SSO: POST/Artifact Bindings of [SAMLv2].

 ## 1.3.
 Current Status
 Prototype Implementation and PoV testing has been completed.